Home Blog Page 2

 Gorillas are human like, they are intelligent and somehow similar DNA after chimpanzees.
 Gorillas exhibits unique characters which are similar to those of human being like formulating organized families, building shelters, feeding together, hunting together and so on.

-Gorillas trekking offers amazing experience – it involves climbing uphill and sloping down the valleys, crossing rivers and so on when trying to look for them in their natural habitat.
+Gorilla trekking offers amazing experience – it involves climbing uphill and sloping down the valleys, crossing rivers and so on when trying to look for them in their natural habitat.
 The exercise in done in groups under the guidance of rangers who ensures that the trek is enjoyable and informative.
-In Uganda and Rwanda, each Gorilla group is visited by the maximum of eight people who trek while sharing ideas among others.
+In Uganda and Rwanda, each gorilla group is visited by the maximum of eight people who trek while sharing ideas among others.

 Gorilla trekking enable visitors to exercise their bodies- the process of climbing, sloping, jumping over rivers and so on.
 In other words, the exercise improves human health just like a person from Jim.